Spanish language in the United States: Radio and media

 As of 2012, Univisión was the fourth-largest network overall in the United States and also the country's largest Spanish-language network, followed by Telemundo.

-Spanish language radio is the largest non-English broadcasting media.
+Spanish-language radio is the largest non-English broadcasting media.
 While foreign language broadcasting declined steadily, Spanish broadcasting grew steadily from the 1920s to the 1970s.

 The 1930s were boom years.
 The early success depended on the concentrated geographical audience in Texas and the Southwest.
-American stations were close to Mexico, which enabled a steady circular flow of entertainers, executives and technicians and stimulated the creative initiatives of Hispanic radio executives, brokers, and advertisers.
+American stations were close to Mexico, which enabled a steady circular flow of entertainers, executives and technicians and stimulated the creative initiatives of Spanish-speaking radio executives, brokers, and advertisers.
 Ownership was increasingly concentrated in the 1960s and 1970s.
 The industry sponsored the now-defunct trade publication Sponsor from the late 1940s to 1968.
-Spanish-language radio has influenced American and Latino discourse on key current affairs issues such as citizenship and immigration.
+Spanish-language radio has influenced the national discourse on key current affairs issues such as citizenship and immigration.

 There are 500 Spanish newspapers, 152 magazines, and 205 publishers in the United States.
 El Nuevo Herald (Miami) and La Opinión (Los Angeles) are among the highest circulating American Spanish-language newspapers.